maotterson/nuxt-netlify-homepage/content/projects/myofibril.md

 ---
-title: MyoFibril: Weightlifting .NET MAUI App Connected to Strava
+title: MyoFibril - Weightlifting .NET MAUI App Connected to Strava
 description: A domain-driven web api and Maui application for streamlined recording of weight training sessions to Strava.
 tags:
   - C#